simogogo/BirdNET-Pi/README.md

 ## Screenshots
-Coming soon, but giv this project a try, You'll be surprised!
+Coming soon, but give this project a try, You'll be surprised!

 ## :thinking: